 When a Client identifies itself as part of a "throttle group", it sends up the name of the group it belongs to, along with the speed it would like the entire group to have.
 So for example a Client might say "I am in the 'remote' group, and we would like to be given 10000 BPS as a whole".
 When the Server sends data down to that Client, it throttles based on the total number of connections in the Clients group.
 So if there are five active connection from the 'remote' group, our Client will get 2000 BPS.
-Note that different Clients can send up different values for the "limit bytes per second", so another Client could say "I am in the 'remote' group, and we would like to be given 1000 BPS at the same time our first Client was given 2000 BPS.
+Note that different Clients can send up different values for the "limit bytes per second", so another Client could say "I am in the 'remote' group, and we would like to be given 5000 BPS as a whole", and it would be given 1000 BPS at the same time our first Client was given 2000 BPS.
 The special group "ipaddress" will cause the Server to group this connection along with other connections from the same IP address.
 This is the default for Relay upstream traffic.
 Clients default to the group "", so that their "LimitBytesPerSecond" setting is shared among all of their currently active file downloads.

-- \BESGather\Download\ThrottleGroup (valid on Windows Server only) - Default: "ipaddress" - The parent will consider this Relay to be part of whichever group is specified here - \BESClient\Download\ThrottleGroup
+- BESGather_Download_ThrottleGroup (valid on Windows Server only) - Default: "ipaddress" - The parent will consider this Relay to be part of whichever group is specified here - BESClient_Download_ThrottleGroup